-Reduce energy consumption (with the use of pro-ecological Smart Home devices) control the heating during the heating season wisely.
+improve thermal insulation of the house and equip it with high-energy class devices, reduce energy consumption (with the use of pro-ecological Smart Home devices) control the heating during the heating season wisely.

-Even the most environmentally friendly heating technologies will not be energy-efficient, if heat escapes from the building through leaking windows and doors.
+Even the most environmentally friendly heating technologies will not be energy-efficient if heat escapes from the building through leaking windows and doors.
 This will result in unnecessary energy consumption through prolonged reheating of rooms, cooled down by poor insulation.

 In the case of newly constructed buildings, energy efficiency is imposed in advance by the Ministry of Infrastructure already at the design and construction stage.
 Similarly, in the case of modernised buildings, the priming of the ground is imposed at the design and construction stage.
-The latest parameters allowing for the use of single-family houses are specified in the WT 2021 regulations.
-They come into force from the beginning of January 2021 (see: Heating and new WT 2021 standards).
+The latest parameters allowing for the use of single-family houses are specified in the WT 2021 regulations, which come into force from the beginning of January 2021 (see: Heating and new WT 2021 standards).
 Until then – i.e. for two more months – the less restrictive regulations contained in WT 2017 apply.
 Due to the development of technology and construction, these guidelines are updated on average every 5 years.